vircadia/vircadia-native-core/BUILD_ANDROID.md

 Download the [Soxr source](http://sourceforge.net/projects/soxr/) and extract the tarball inside your `ANDROID_LIB_DIR`.
 Rename the extracted folder to `soxr`.

 From the soxr directory, use cmake, along with the `android.toolchain.cmake` file (included in this repository under cmake/android) to cross-compile soxr for Android.
+Note that you will need ANDROID_NDK set in your environment before using the toolchain file.

 The full set of commands to build soxr for Android is shown below